 Buffett added that it is hard to find businesses with both characteristics.
 His advice works for companies seeking businesses to acquire, take stakes, or investors looking for favorable stocks for their portfolios that work well in an inflationary environment.

 Several examples of companies that can satisfy these traits are in Berkshire’s portfolio like Apple, American Express, and Coca-Cola.
-Apple can raise prices of their products like iPhones with little incremental technological benefits without losing market share because of the strength of their ecosystem and loyal customers.
+Apple can raise the prices of their products like iPhones with little incremental technological benefits without losing market share because of the strength of their ecosystem and loyal customers.
 In high inflation, commodities do well and Buffett recently added a sizable stake to his Occidental Petroleum holding as inflation was rising in 2022.

 Coca-Cola is an example of having a recession-proof business as people will continue to drink affordable Cokes in most economic conditions.
 American Express can easily raise prices on its Platinum cards for those willing to pay the premium offering.
 Ask Buffett, who is a loyal drinker of Coke with his bag of chips when I met him in his cafeteria in Omaha.